jonnor/projects/automation/README.md

 Can possibly be done with just a slotted optical sensor, and binary logic:
 When light shines through, run the machine.
 While no light, don't run.

 A challenge is retracts.
-A buffer-zone which allows filament strip to bend up along a longer path than straight ahead.
+A buffer-zone which allows filament strip to bend up along a longer path than straight ahead?

 Another is challenge transportation between strip-maker and extruder.
 Because of the discontinuities some Bowden-like support is needed along the path, however a circular cable does not fit.